Azure-Samples/active-directory-dotnet-daemon-certificate-credential/README.md

   - **automatically** create for you the Azure AD applications and related objects (passwords, permissions, dependencies)
   - modify the Visual Studio projects' configuration files.

 If you want to use this automation, read the instructions in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md).
-After successfully executing the script, we advice you go through the values of the various settings listed in [Step 3](#step-3--configure-the-sample-to-use-your-azure-ad-tenant)) that the script populated.
+After successfully executing the script, we advise you go through the values of the various settings listed in [Step 3](#step-3--configure-the-sample-to-use-your-azure-ad-tenant)) that the script populated.
 Carefully study the changes made to the configuration files of the various projects in the solution.
 This will help you build a good understanding of how and where these settings come together to make this scenario work.

 > For Windows Server 2012, creating a certificate with PowerShell is slightly different: See issue [#37](https://github.com/Azure-Samples/active-directory-dotnet-daemon-certificate-credential/issues/37)